-In the month of August, the Alkazi Theatre Archives will look into the socio-political histories of Indian Independence through theatre, which reflect questions of Nationalism, freedom and the Partition.
+In the month of August, the Alkazi Theatre Archives will look into the socio-political histories of the Indian Independence through the lens of theatre, which reflect questions on nationalism, freedom and the Partition.

 During the height of extreme nationalism in Maharashtra (1897-1913), theatre became one of the most popular modes for mass mobilization and the plays/performances were often proscribed or suppressed at the police level under the Bombay City Police Bill (1898).